sablier-labs/docs/docs/contracts/v2/reference/core/abstracts/abstract.NoDelegateCall.md

 This function checks whether the current call is a delegate call, and reverts if it is.

 - A private function is used instead of inlining this logic in a modifier because Solidity copies modifiers into every function that uses them.
-The `_original` address would get copied in every place the modifier is used, which would increase the contract size.
+The `ORIGINAL` address would get copied in every place the modifier is used, which would increase the contract size.
 By using a function instead, we can avoid this duplication of code and reduce the overall size of the contract.